 - Hyposensitisation therapy, or allergy jabs.
 If your dog goes through allergy testing, a series of injections can be given to help desensitise their immune system.

 Medical treatment won’t “cure” dogs of an allergy, but it will help prevent and manage symptoms, making their lives far more comfortable.

 How Allergies are Diagnosed

-Allergies aren’t curable, but they are usually manageable with a combination of limiting exposure to allergens, medication, veterinary therapies, and/or specialized diets.
+Allergies aren’t curable, but they are usually manageable with a combination of limiting exposure to allergens, medication, veterinary therapies, and/or specialised diets.

-The first step to identifying and treating your dog’s allergies is to visit the veterinarian.
-Your vet will start with a complete health history and physical exam and may ask a lot of questions about your dog’s diet and environmental factors.
+The first step to identifying and treating your dog’s allergies is to visit the vet.
+They will start with a complete health history and physical exam and may ask a lot of questions about your dog’s diet and environmental factors.
 It’s possible your vet will determine the cause of your dog’s allergies at that first visit, and prescribe a simple treatment plan.

 Your vet may also refer you to a veterinary dermatologist for more extensive testing.
 If you’ve ever had allergy tests yourself, this should all be very familiar, as the process for dogs is a lot like the one for humans!
 The dermatologist will conduct an intra-dermal allergy test (similar to the human “scratch test”) or blood tests to identify allergens.